YINI-lang/YINI-spec/YINI-Specification.md

 YINI is intended to be comfortable for humans to write, review, and maintain.
 Its syntax is designed to support direct editing of configuration files without requiring excessive punctuation, ceremony, or visual noise.

 7. **Deterministic parsing**
-YINI is designed to support deterministic parsing by implementations, especially in strict mode.
+YINI is designed to support deterministic (predictable and consistent) parsing by implementations, especially in strict mode.
 This helps reduce ambiguity and improves robustness for validation, tooling, and long-term maintainability.

 ### 1.3.
 Background and Intent

-YINI was created as a configuration format that emphasizes **clarity**, **readability**, and **predictability** while also providing **explicit structure**, **human-friendly editing**, and **deterministic parsing**.
-Its intent is to provide a format that remains easy to read and edit by hand, while being defined clearly enough to support consistent implementation and reliable tooling.
+YINI was created as a configuration format for cases where human readability, explicit structure, and predictable interpretation are more important than compactness or maximum syntactic flexibility.

+Its design aligns with several established software-design principles, including **KISS** (_"Keep It Simple, Stupid"_), the **principle of least surprise** / **least astonishment** (POLA), **explicit is better than implicit**, and the contract-oriented idea behind the **Liskov Substitution Principle (LSP)**.
+These principles are reflected in YINI's visible section structure, quoted strings, and deterministic parsing rules.

+YINI also makes deliberate trade-offs.
+It does not try to infer structure from indentation, minimize every character of syntax, or behave like a general expression language.
+Instead, it favors explicit structure and stable interpretation rules, because configuration files are often read, reviewed, edited, and validated over time.

 For a deeper discussion of the motivation and design philosophy, see [Why YINI?](./RATIONALE.md).

 ### 1.4.
 Key Features
 Unless explicitly stated otherwise, YINI parsers are expected to operate in lenient (non-strict) mode by default.
 Strict mode is optional and intended for environments where stricter validation is needed.